 Teaching at the Undergraduate Level

-The writing courses Trevor has taught in the undergraduate core curriculum at Columbia University were structured around four demanding essay assignments every semester, each involving an intense process of drafting, feedback, and revision.
+The writing courses Trevor has helped develop and teach in the undergraduate core curriculum at Columbia University were structured around four demanding essay assignments every semester, each involving an intense process of drafting, feedback, and revision.
 The courses also included in-class student presentations and regular one-on-one teacher conferences.
 Trevor worked with a highly diverse range of college freshmen, mid-career adults, and military veterans from a variety of backgrounds.
 Students learned to craft compelling essays, conduct rhetorical analysis, assess and use a variety of journalistic and scholarly sources, develop their own research projects, workshop each other's writing, and enter the public sphere by writing and submitting their own op-eds for publication, some of which were published in online and mainstream journalistic venues.

 Most recently Trevor's undergraduate writing courses were themed around contemporary readings in American Studies, a subject area in which he led a curriculum team that developed units on race, class, political rights, and free speech.
 For two years Trevor also taught similar courses at Columbia themed around gender and sexuality studies, and served on a curriculum development team in that subject area as well.
 Trevor also supported first- and second-year instructors through formal mentorship and class-observation reports, and in the past has served as a teaching assistant for the Department of English's graduate training course in writing pedagogy, Teaching Writing: Theory and Practice.

 Teaching East Asian Studies